mrpjevans/wozzit/docs/schema.md

 **payload**

 Here's the good bit.
-The payload is the main content of the message and contains whever your schema dictates.
+The payload is the main content of the message and contains whatever your schema dictates.
 There are no rules here except what the schema states should be present.

 Example: You have a schema called com.example.cheese.
 The schema states that the payload with contain one single key-pair called 'cheese' with a string which is the name of a nice cheese.